sscardapane/reprodl2021/README.md

 from optuna.samplers import TPESampler
 ```
 2. Build a training function equipped with `optuna` support named `train_with_optuna_support()`.
 The backbone of this function is essentially constituted by 3 major blocks:
-    1. Load and wrap data using dataloaders
+    1. Load and wrap data using dataloaders.
     2. Introduce `optuna` support:
     ```python
     lr = trial.suggest_loguniform("lr", 1e-4, 1e-3)